 - Add the sugar and milk and bring to a boil over medium high heat, stirring often.

 - Boil for 3-4 minutes, until thickened slightly.
+Stir in vanilla.
 Serve warm with cake.